wit0k/dw/README.md

 The tool is quite granular:
 * You could decide to only crawl for href elements from given URL(s) or to directly download URLs indicated in the input file.
 * You could only compress downloaded files
-* You could only submit files from given folder to Antivirus vendorą
+* You could only submit files from given folder to Antivirus vendor

 **Features**: